fredgibbs/fredgibbs.github.io/courses/archives-algorithms/learning-journal.md

 # HIST 300-007: Learning Journal

 ## Introduction
-Your Learning Journal entries, due most Thursdays, offer a chance to reflect on a week's topic as a whole and create your own archive of thinking for the course (which we will use at the end of the semester).
+Your Learning Journal entries, due most Fridays when there isn't a special assignment due, offer a chance to reflect on a week's topic as a whole and create your own archive of thinking for the course (which we will use at the end of the semester).
 There is not a specific question to answer, nor are you meant to summarize what you read for the week.
 I want to get your reaction to the set of the week's readings and how they relate to previous readings.

 Even without specific prompts to address, there are a few questions to keep in mind when composing your entry: What did you learn?
 What was confusing?
 What ideas did you find most interesting?
 What aspects were boring?
 How did the readings help you think about the week's topic differently?
 Or not?
 What questions do you have?